 So, if everything you’re working so diligently to create falls apart — in one horrific tsunami of unthinkable chaos — don’t worry!

 WWOOF stands for “Willing Workers on Organic Farms,” and it’s an international network of farms that you can live on (for free!) in exchange for picking strawberries, tilling the fields, gathering eggs, mending fences and other pastoral pursuits.

 No farmhand experience required — just a willing mind and body.
 More, here: wwoofinternational.org

 A monthly living and housing allowance.
 Full medical and dental coverage.
 48 paid vacation days.
 YES.

 Promoting “world peace and friendship” sounds like the best gig in all eternity.
 More, here: peacecorps.gov

 LIVE IN A MONASTERY

 Craving a life of service and spiritual nourishment?
 Don’t mind waking up the crack of dawn?
-Many monasteries and nunneries have work / stay programs — like this one in Nepal, this one in Romania and this one in Idaho.
+Many monasteries and nunneries have work / stay programs.

 WORK IN A HOSTEL

 While tromping through New Zealand several years ago, I spent a few happy nights at a hostel near Picton Harbor.